-For consumable product, Odoo ERP will show-up warning messages in the quotation if there isn’t enough balance in the stock.
+For consumable products, Odoo ERP will show-up warning messages in the quotation if there isn’t enough balance in the stock.

 If you select your product type as stockable product, then you can also set reordering rules, Traceability, Bill of Materials and Routes for the same.

-In stockable product, you can maintain minimum stock levels by defining reordering rule for stock in the ERP system.
-This way the stock will not reach to the minimum levels.
-In case you do not set Reordering rule, Odoo ERP will show up warning messages in the quotation if there isn’t enough balance in the stock.
+In stockable products, you can maintain minimum stock levels by defining reordering rules for stock in the ERP system.
+This way the stock will not reach the minimum levels.
+In case you do not set the Reordering rule, Odoo ERP will show up warning messages in the quotation if there isn’t enough balance in the stock.